Fodé Mansaré

 Fodé Mansaré (born 3 September 1981) is a Guinean former professional footballer who played as a winger.
 Between 2001 and 2011 made over 100 appearances each for both Montpellier HSC and Toulouse FC.
 In 2013, after being without a club for two years he joined Spanish third-tier side CP Cacereño but only played one match before being released.
-He represented the Guinea national team between 2002 and 2010.
+He played for the Guinea national team between 2002 and 2010.

 Club career

 Mansaré was born in Conakry, Guinea.
 He began his career with the Championnat National side Gazélec Ajaccio before moving to Montpellier HSC in 2001.
 He stayed at the Ligue 1 side until the end of the 2004–05 season when his side were relegated to Ligue 2.

 Toulouse

 In June 2005 Mansaré moved to French top-flight outfit Toulouse FC for €9m, where he has appeared in various UEFA Champions League and UEFA Cup matches.
 Mansaré made his debut for Toulouse against AC Ajaccio where he assisted Toulouse's only goal of the match.
 Mansare scored his first goal against Nantes.

 Due to Mansaré's impressive performances in 2008, many European teams such as Liverpool, Valencia, Sevilla, Werder Bremen and Hamburger SV were rumoured to be interested in purchasing him, and Sevilla offered €4 million for Mansaré.
 Toulouse declined the offer as Mansaré was a key player in the starting line-up playing as right winger.

 Mansaré was released in 2011 after six years at the French club.